-When you know someone is coming over to make a repair, keep your valuables out of sight.
+When you know someone is coming over to make a repair, take precautions with valuables.
 This includes locking up your jewelry and medications, putting electronics away, as well as putting purses out of sight.
-When you aren’t looking, these types of items are small enough that they could easily be slipped into a backpack or taken without notice.

-Some of the places where you can hide valuables might include a safe, a room where workers won’t go and that has a door to close, and drawers/closets.
+Some of the places where you can hide valuables might include a safe, a room where workers won’t go and that has a door to close, and drawers or closets.
 As soon as the repairs are finished, you can bring your items out and use them as you normally would.

-3. Be aware of what’s happening in your home.
+4. Be aware of what’s happening in your home

-A person claiming to be a city employee or emergency worker.
+A person claiming to be a city employee or emergency worker without substantial proof.